gbif/portal-feedback/README.md

 [see screenshot](https://gbif.box.com/s/wn685mdaxul687qo9d7x8gh4oiz4f78u)

 ## What will show on the site
-Issues that are labeled "content" and do not have a "Needs validation" label will be visible on the site on the page the issue was created.
+Issues that are labeled `content` and do not have a `Needs validation` label will be visible on the site on the page the issue was created.
 The fbitem[hash] refers to the url.
-This isn't an ideal solution, but it works for now and seems to be robust when using hte Github search API.
+This isn't an ideal solution, but it works for now and seems to be robust when using the Github search API.